mlanza/proposal-command-syntax/README.md

 Ideally, commands return nothing.
 While returning something from a command may occasionally be useful it shouldn't be normative.

 > Meyer likes to use command-query separation absolutely, but there are exceptions.
 Popping a stack is a good example of a query that modifies state.
 Meyer correctly says that you can avoid having this method, but it is a useful idiom.
-So I prefer to follow this principle when I can, but I'm prepared to break it to get my pop. ~ Martin Fowler
+So I prefer to follow this principle when I can, but I'm prepared to break it to get my pop. <br>— <cite>Martin Fowler</cite>

 This syntax is a natural fit for return-nothing commands.
 And it provides new options for return-something commands: